Clergy & Staff

 The Rev. Scott Claassen, Vicar and Chaplain

-The Rev. Scott Claassen is the husband of Maribeth—a Certified Nurse Midwife and Women’s Health Nurse Practitioner—and father of Henry (3) and Jimmy (1).
+The Rev. Scott Claassen is the husband of Maribeth—a Certified Nurse Midwife and Women’s Health Nurse Practitioner—and father of Henry (4) and Jimmy (2).
 Scott is a fifth generation Californian who was raised in Monterey County but spent his high school years at Cate in Carpinteria.
-After studying Spanish Literature and Philosophy at Vanderbilt University in Nashville, Scott worked as a musician alongside artists ranging from Willie Nelson to the Decemberists.
+After studying Spanish Literature and Philosophy at Vanderbilt University in Nashville, Scott worked as a musician alongside artists ranging from Willie Nelson to the Nelly.
 A renewed call to ministry brought Scott to Yale Divinity School, where he investigated the relationship between religion and ecology.
 Those studies led to a Carbon Sabbath in which Scott spent one year without flying or driving.
 During that time, he cycled over 11,500 miles around the country to engage Christian communities in dialogue about climate change.
-For the past several years, Scott has been the associate priest at an emergent Episcopal church in Santa Monica called Thad’s.
+Prior to his arrival in Isla vista, Scott was the associate priest at an emergent Episcopal church in Santa Monica called Thad’s.
 He was ordained to the Episcopal diaconate during Thad’s monthly Laundry Love ministry and to the priesthood in 2014.
 When not working or with his family, Scott is usually surfing, exploring wilderness, playing music, or dreaming of new ways to make a love-spreading difference in the world.

 To read Scott’s blog about his Carbon Sabbath, click here: http://amovingstillness.cm/.
 To learn about Laundry Love, click here: http://laundrylove.org/.